elixir-lang/elixir-lang.github.com/getting-started/mix-otp/task-and-gen-tcp.markdown

 ```

 The `read_line/1` implementation receives data from the socket using `:gen_tcp.recv/2` and `write_line/2` writes to the socket using `:gen_tcp.send/2`.

+Note that `serve/1` is an infinite loop called sequentially inside `loop_acceptor/1`, so the tail call to `loop_acceptor/1` is never reached and could be avoided.
+However, as we shall see, we will need to execute `serve/1` in a separate process, so we will need that tail call soon.

 This is pretty much all we need to implement our echo server.
 Let's give it a try!